aschearer/image-powertools/index.md

 Imagine you need to create Steam capsule images for an upcoming sale.
 You've got a capsule image and some localized text to be inserted in a space in the center of each image.
 Using the `OverlayText` tool you can do this automatically.
 <figure>
     <img src="img/overlaytext-example.png" />
-    <figcaption>With OverlayText you can easily combine text and images</figcaption>
+    <figcaption>With OverlayText you can easily add text to images</figcaption>
 </figure>

 [Read the step by step OverlayText tutorial →][4]